ys3508/Visualization-and-EDA/EDA.md

 library(patchwork)
 ```

+using dplyr verbs (group_by and summarize), along with numeric data
+summaries.

 ## Load NOAA weather dataset

 Same dataset with Visualization part 1 and part 2, the only exception is